Policy Recommendations for Sufficient Household Resources

 • Help families who are near poverty or economically vulnerable by updating the income threshold for financial assistance (TANF), which has not been modified in over 20 years, to reflect inflation and the rising cost of living.

-Help families earn and save enough money to address their young children’s basic needs:
+Help ensure families can earn and save enough money to address their young children’s basic needs:

 • Provide funding for local Volunteer Income Tax Assistance (VITA) sites to ensure more eligible families claim the Earned Income Tax Credit (EITC), one of the nation’s largest anti-poverty programs.